viewmaster111/SpeedTest-1/README.md

 After this week, maintenance will be done bi-weekly.
 A Schedule of down times - no more than a few hours will be posted soon.

+Update: [here](https://github.com/jdc20181/SpeedTest/blob/gh-pages/maintenance.pdf) is the PDF of the schedule.
+Few notes: Not written in stone, The release dates are not guaranteed, not all were included.
+More or less maintenance could occur.

 The update includes:

  - [x] An official "The Internet For Everyone" page.
 A SpeedTest Project.